Agile-IoT/node-red-contrib-agile-googledrive/README.md

     <li>If the google callback returns that the profile fetching failed, you need to enable the google+ api in console.developers.google.com</li>
     <li>Check in the console.developers.google.com dashboard that the google+ API and google Drive API are active.</li>
 </ul>

+changelog:

+v1.0.1: Added an output to the node with status messages.

+v1.0.0: init